davison/davison.github.io/_posts/2019-04-08-encryption-and-backups.md

 ...
 ```

-So, when it comes to backing up the contents of these directories, you should only be backing up the encrypted version and not the plain text versions.
-Seems obvious, but I've seen more than a few people suggesting that you do precisely that (rsync the plain text version somewhere while logged in) when answering queries about backing up encrypted home directories.
+When it comes to backing up the contents of these directories, you should only be backing up the encrypted version and not the plain text versions.
+Seems obvious, but when answering queries about backing up encrypted home directories, I've seen more than a few people suggesting that you do precisely the opposite; i.e. rsync the plain text version somewhere while logged in.
 Don't do that.

-Whatever backup method you choose - dedicated backup software, simple rsync, [rsnapshot](https://www.rsnapshot.org) (which is the one I use) - target the `/home/.ecryptfs` directory as the source.
+Whatever backup method you choose - dedicated backup software, simple rsync, [rsnapshot](https://www.rsnapshot.org) (the one I use) - specify the `/home/.ecryptfs` directory as the source.
 This is the relevant bit from my `/etc/rsnapshot.conf` file for the machine named `hepburn` which is my main desktop.

 ```
 backup	/home/.ecryptfs			hepburn/